carahmel/its-feature-counter/README.md

 Run https://mybinder.org/v2/gh/carahmel/its-feature-counter/HEAD?labpath=ITS-feature-counter.ipynb in your browser and wait for the Binder to finish building the image.

-Once the image is built, the ITS-feature-counter notebook will appear in your browser and can be run.
+Once the image is built, JupyterLab will open with the ITS-feature-counter notebook ready to be run.

-The jupyter notebook is fully editable within the browser.
+This notebook is fully editable within the browser.
 As such, the path to ich-tanke-strom.ch's JSON file can be updated if necessary.

 Results will be written to *results.txt* in the main directory.
+Multiple runs of the script will append new results to *results.txt*.

 Example output:
 ```